janephp/openapi/README.md

  4. Check the generated code with a diff tool: `git diff` for example;
  5. If all is well commit modifications.

-An optional and recommanded practice is to separate the generated code in a specific directory like creating a `generated` directory in your project and using jane inside.
+An optional and recommended practice is to separate the generated code in a specific directory like creating a `generated` directory in your project and using jane inside.
 This allows other developers to be aware that this part of the project is generated and must not be updated manually.